lukegibson101/flukey-feathers-badminton/README.md

 Lighthouse was very useful for picking up poor practices and helped with the following:
 1. Accessability
   * Use of aria-labels on links in the navigation bar
-  * highlighting duplicate unique names for labels on the Join Us page which could have confused screen readers
+  * Highlighting duplicate unique names for labels on the Join Us page which could have confused screen readers
 1. Performance
   * Converted all images to webp.
 Webp is a new image format which is significantly smaller in file size to png and jpg and will be the new standard for images in the future.
 Before converting my images i checked (https://caniuse.com/webp) for compatability.
 It is compatable on all browsers expect for IE 11 and is compatable on macOS 11 Big Sur and later.
-This gave what I felt to be an acceptable level of compatability to warrent its use
+This gave what I felt to be an acceptable level of compatability to warrant its use
   * Resized some images to be smaller so their file size was more acceptable when loading pages
 1. SEO
   * Added in more detailed meta tags as well as some missing alt tags on images